mapbox/jni.hpp/README.md

  jni::MakeNativeMethod<decltype(myFunction), myFunction>(name, signature)
  ```

- The `decltype` is necessary because it is not possible to infer the types from a non-type template parameter.
-You may wish to use a macro to avoid repetition.
-See below for example code.
+ The repetition of `myFunction` with `decltype` is necessary because it is not possible to infer the function type from the non-type template parameter.
+You may wish to define and use a macro to avoid the repetition.
 * A `const char *` name and lamba whose parameter and return types use high-level jni.hpp wrapper types.
 In this case, jni.hpp will compute the signature automatically.
 * A `const char *` name and function pointer whose parameter and return types use high-level jni.hpp wrapper types.
 Again, jni.hpp will compute the signature automatically, and again, the function pointer must be provided as a template parameter rather than method parameter.